4 Evaluating your lecture

 - How will the lecture be related to assessment?

 This list is by no means exhaustive, but it does illustrate the importance of reflecting on the links between what you are planning to do and what the students will actually do and learn (as opposed to what you would like them to).
 After the lecture, it is important to reflect on what you believe students have learnt and whether you could improve on delivery, content and student activity.
-It is vitally important to be realistic and not to believe that just because you have said something, the student will have understood it.
-Try to honestly judge what you have achieved in terms of the learning objectives you have set.
+It is vitally important to be realistic and not to believe that just because you have said something, students will have understood it.
+Try to judge honestly what you have achieved in terms of the learning objectives you have set.
 While self-evaluation is important, this should ideally be backed up with more objective forms of evaluation.

 Feedback during the lecture

 If you are brave, you could ask the students periodically to judge your lecture against some clear criteria.
-This could be in the form of multiple-choice questions, perhaps using a personal response system.
+This could be in the form of multiple-choice questions, perhaps using an audience response system.
 This allows students to ‘vote’ on various aspects of the lecture and the results are instantly displayed for you and the students to see.
 A less threatening alternative is to ask students to complete short question slips and to deposit these in a box at the end of the lecture.
 These could be questions about specific aspects of the lecture, or they could be more general.
 For example, you could ask students to name two things they liked about the lecture, two things they found difficult and two ways in which the lecture could be improved.

 Feedback after the lecture

-If you are using a Virtual Learning Environment (VLE), such as Blackboard or WebCT, you could set up a discussion board inviting comments on the lecture.
+If you are using a virtual learning environment (VLE), such as Blackboard or Moodle, you could set up a discussion board inviting comments on the lecture.
 You could arrange this in sections.
 For example, students could be asked to identify topics they have not understood, questions they would like to ask, and discussions to which they would like to contribute.
 You could have a section devoted purely to general feedback on the lectures.
 You could have an FAQ section, where you post the answers on the strict understanding that if a student asks a question, you will answer it only if you have not already answered the same question (or very similar) from another student.
 As well as providing useful feedback for improving the quality of your lectures, such a system supports students’ learning.

 If you do not have access to a VLE, an email list can serve the same function.
 You could also use email, if you want students to be able to comment to you privately.
 Alternatively, you could ask students to submit written comments on the lecture, and then come to see you personally to discuss their comments.
 Provided this is set up in a spirit of being mutually helpful, it could be a very useful and a profitable use of the office hours system.
 Alternatively, some time could be set aside in seminars to discuss these comments.